 • Donuts are best enjoyed right away so this recipe only makes a small batch (10 donut holes).
 You can double or triple the recipe if needed.

 • To make your own self-rising flour, add 1 cup all purpose flour, 1 1/2 tsp baking powder and 1/4 tsp salt to a bowl.
 Whisk to combine.
-Measure out 1/2 cup + 1 tbsp for the recipe.
+Do not use full amount.
+Start with 1/3 cup and add 1 tbsp more at a time as needed.
+Make sure your all purpose flour has a regular amount of protein (3 grams per 1/4 cup).

 • If you do not have a 2 tsp cookie scoop, you can use a larger or smaller one, just know your donuts will be bigger or smaller.
 A 2 tsp cookie scoop will yield donuts that are about the size of regular donut holes.
 Make sure your cookie scoop has a release mechanism because the dough is sticky and it is the easiest way to release the dough balls into the hot oil.